OSC/ood-documentation/source/app-development/tutorials-interactive-apps/troubleshooting.rst

 The window cannot be resized/moved/maximized
 ********************************************

 While a window manager is not strictly required to be able to set up a desktop/VNC application, one is required to be able to perform many common tasks like moving a window, resizing it, or even locating the window after it has been minimized.
-The Matlab example provides examples of how to set up :ref:`app-development-tutorials-interactive-apps-add-matlab-wm-xfce`, :ref:`app-development-tutorials-interactive-apps-add-matlab-wm-mate`, and :ref:`app-development-tutorials-interactive-apps-add-matlab-wm-fluxbox` (mentioned in order of OSC preference).
+The OnDemand team has experience working with XFCE, Mate and Fluxbox (in order of preference).
+Select one of the window manager / desktop options and ensure that it is installed on the compute nodes.

+You will then need to edit ``$APP/template/script.sh.erb`` to start the window manager / desktop before the interactive app itself.
+Examples:

+- :ref:`app-development-tutorials-interactive-apps-add-matlab-wm-xfce`
+- :ref:`app-development-tutorials-interactive-apps-add-matlab-wm-mate`
+- :ref:`app-development-tutorials-interactive-apps-add-matlab-wm-fluxbox`

 Matlab throws Java errors when the window is resized
 ****************************************************